MJKWoolnough/furl/README.md

 retries:      The default number of retries the key generator will before increasing the key length is 100 and can be changed by using the CollisionRetries Option.

 store:        The default store is an empty map that will not permanently record the data.
 This can be changed by using the SetStore Option.

+index:        By default, Furl offers no HTML output.
+This can be changed by using the Index Option.
 </pre>
 #### func (*Furl) ServeHTTP